msanvarov/nest-rest-mongo-boilerplate/README.md

 ### Deploying with Docker

-- Execute the bash script using the following command:
+- Execute the following command in app directory:

 ```bash
 # creates and loads the docker container with required configuration